-In our case it’s not cool as the person has wasted half an hour for standing in a queue.
-We can use saving time to our advantage.
+In our case, it’s not cool as the person has wasted half an hour standing in a queue.
+We can use the saving time to our advantage.

 Emotions play an important role in decision making.
 Don’t forget to reveal them as applied to an idea.

 3 repeats.
-We ask one and the same question 3 times in different context: behavior patterns of the same person may differ a lot in various conditions.
+We ask one and the same question 3 times in different contexts: behavior patterns of the same person may differ a lot in various conditions.

 5 “Why?”
 We ask the question until we get the deep reason or emotion.

-You should add these 3 questions in the beginning of an interview in a case with a B2B startup to the ones mentioned above:
+You should add these 3 questions at the beginning of an interview in a case with a B2B startup to the ones mentioned above:

-In the beginning of Myata development we were in the USA and it was difficult to find girls of a definite age who use VK via an iPhone.
+At the beginning of Myata development we were in the USA and it was difficult to find girls of a definite age who use VK via an iPhone.
 We wrote an advertisement in YouDo with all the requirements.
-But you shouldn’t offer large sum of money as you may get irrelevant audience.
+But you shouldn’t offer a large sum of money as you may get an irrelevant audience.